 A practical starting workbook needs these columns:

-- Site, building, floor, or suite: where the charge belongs for allocation.
+- Site, building, floor, or suite

 - Machine, route stop, or service area: brewer, water system, vending machine, micro-market, pantry, or break-room zone.